Calendar icon May 17, 2023

 Vacation rental owners’ insurance covers the investor for any vacation rental property they own.
 This coverage protects against losses in case of robbery, fire, vandalization, or other damages, whether the building is vacant or occupied.

-While investors should have their own policy, sometimes property managers can extend coverage for some losses as part of their license.
+While property owners should have their own policy, sometimes property managers can extend coverage for some losses as part of their license.

 While we don’t know any property managers in our network who would intentionally discriminate against residents, it’s smart to have this type of insurance as well.